lmfit/asteval/doc/basics.rst

 conditionals and loops
 ==========================

-If-then-else blocks, for-loops (including the optional *else* block) and while loops (also including optional *else* block) are supported, and work exactly as they do in python.
+If-then-else blocks, for-loops (including the optional *else* block), while loops (also including optional *else* block), and with blocks are supported, and work exactly as they do in python.
 Thus:

     >>> code = """
     sum = 0